Showing posts sorted by relevance for query Sunder. Sort by date Show all posts

 A saltwater crocodile.

-Taking a morning constitutional: Lindsay Lohan out walking, Los Angeles, 2010.
+In the pink, taking a morning constitutional: Lindsay Lohan out walking, Los Angeles, 2010.

 The other connection has long been thought a historic relic.
 Section 74 of the constitution provides for an appeal from the High Court to the Privy Council if the court issues a certificate that it is appropriate for the Privy Council to determine an inter se (a case concerning constitutional relations between the Commonwealth and one or more states or between states) matter.
-The only such certificate was issued in 1912 and in 1985, the High Court judges (unanimously) observed that the power to grant such a certificate “…has long since been spent… and is obsolete".
+The only such certificate was issued in 1912 and in 1985, the High Court judges (unanimously) observed that the power to grant such a certificate “has long since been spent… and is obsolete".
 However, it’s there with full legal force so, in the strict constitutional sense, an appeal from the High Court, however unlikely, remains possible.

 Monday, July 18, 2022